specter327/termux-api-stc/README.md

 └───────────────────────────────────────┘
 ```

-TermuxAPI-stc does not absorb concerns that belong to the application consuming it.
+Application concerns remain outside the library.

 ---

-# What the library intentionally does not do
+# What TermuxAPI-stc does not claim

 TermuxAPI-stc is not: